How to Market Your House for Sale in 2026

 You want to paint a picture in the buyer’s mind about what makes your house special.
 Maybe it’s a mid-century modern with the original terrazzo floors, or a craftsman cottage within walking distance of campus.

-Learn more: HomeLight’s experts have sharpened their pencils to give you the cliff notes on the best advertising words to sell your home and the steps to write a creative listing.
+Learn more: HomeLight’s experts have sharpened their pencils to give you the cliff notes on the steps to write a creative listing.

 Stage your home

 Staging has become a pivotal step in the selling process.
+Agents say professional staging can help sellers take home an additional $13,477.
 By carefully arranging furniture, decluttering spaces, and incorporating tasteful decor, homeowners can create a welcoming ambiance that helps buyers envision themselves living within your walls.
-Staging makes it easier for buyers to picture themselves moving in, according to 81% of buyers agents in a recent NAR report.

-The emotional connection buyers develop with a well-staged home may not only shorten the time it spends on the market but often results in higher offers.
-Professional staging can add an average of $8,300 to the resale value of your home, according to HomeLight research.
+The emotional connection buyers develop with a well-staged home may not only shorten the time it spends on the market but also result in higher offers.
+Professional staging is one of the best ways to present a home and sell for a higher price.
+Nationally, 17% of agents surveyed by HomeLight always recommend staging.
+In areas with a higher price tag, more agents (36%) recommend always staging for the best return.

 Highlight outdoor features